gShahr/Lowell-Showcase/README.md

     - A lot of people have doubt in me that I do not have the knowledge needed to be successful in computer science

+    - I am hoping to accomplish my goals by the start of September